Did you know that you can view results of your tests on the NHS App?

 Thus an abnormal test does not necessarily mean that there is something wrong with you.
 Statistically if you have 20 or 30 individual tests checking various things, the chances are 1 or 2 will be slightly outside the normal range.

-The comments your doctor then attaches to your results are their interpretation of whether or not any changes they saw when filing results are meaningful and something you should worry about.
+The comments a clinician then attaches to your results are their interpretation of whether or not any changes they saw when filing results are meaningful and something you should worry about.

 An X-ray is a widely used diagnostic test to examine the inside of the body.
 X-rays are a very effective way of detecting problems with bones, such as fractures.
 They can also often identify problems with soft tissue, such as pneumonia or breast cancer.